 Summer is the perfect time for iced coffee drinks!
-I’m a big fan of these cool beverages but it can get super pricey if you are buying one everyday from your local coffee shop.
+I’m a big fan of these cool beverages but it can get super pricey if you are buying one every day from your local coffee shop.
 Additionally, doing keto and low-carb has made seeking flavored coffee a bit more challenging.
-I love the options I’ve been able to get at Starbucks (I’ve got a list of my favorite drinks to order here), but you can’t beat an good ole’ fashion home-brewed, creamy, iced cup of deliciousness!
+I love the options I’ve been able to get at Starbucks (I’ve got a list of my favorite drinks to order here), but you can’t beat a good ole’ fashion home-brewed, a creamy, iced cup of deliciousness!

 This one is SO good it doesn’t even taste healthy!
 The good fats thrown in here are plentiful – this drink fills me up all afternoon.
 With almost 20g of fat in one cup, under 200 calories and 2g total carbs it makes a great afternoon snack.